 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Gainesville or Austin, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Austin, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 Located in the Texas Hill Country, Austin is the capital city of the state.
 It is a relatively small city with a compact downtown area and many sprawling suburbs stretching out along the interstate.
 Austin prides itself on its eclectic culture and alternative vibe which is epitomized by the city's unofficial slogan "Keep Austin Weird."
 The University of Texas at Austin is also located downtown.
 The school's large student population helps give the city a youthful feel with a lively nightlife and no shortage of activities on weekends.
 The city is also the self proclaimed live music capital of the country.
 As such, it has many music venues and bars, most of which are clustered around the 6th Street area downtown.
 There are also many free outdoor concerts, particularly during the summer months.

 These are the overall average travel costs for the two destinations.